 While other states and cities around the world have introduced restrictions on the short-stay sector, including through day caps or increased council rates, in Victoria we have virtually no regulation of the industry.

-The Greens' will push for tougher regulation on the short-stay industry by introducing:
+The Greens' PLAN pusheS for tougher regulation on the short-stay industry by introducing:

 - New rules to allow owners corporations to regulate short-stays for properties that are not a host’s principal residence in their building